 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Liked the discussion of optimizing auditory aspects of the environment.
-And learning assessment of the environment - what to look at."
+And learning assessment of the environment - what to look for."
 K.F.
 (Aug.
 2022)

 "The discussion of noise and lighting during meals was helpful.
-Provided good information to recommend to the memory care director at my facility to improve the intake of our residents, particularly the lower level residents."
+Course provided good information to recommend to the memory care director at my facility to improve the intake of our residents, particularly the lower level residents."
 L.B.
 (Aug.
 2022)

 "The specific changes SLPs can make was good information such as signs, color contrast, and potential environmental changes like moving rooms for designated meal times to assist in increasing intake."
 E.S.
 (Aug.
 2022)

-"Good info regarding practical changes to dining environment that facilitate pt performance.
-I liked the speaker's ability to share practical information which could then be easily communicated with other professionals."
+"Good info regarding practical changes to dining environment that facilitate patient performance.
+I liked the speaker's ability to share practical information which can be easily communicated with other professionals."
 J.G.
 (May 2022)

-"I liked all of the content.
-I feel this would make a nice presentation to CNAs, RNAs and LTC facilities that need to remodel their facilities to suit their elderly population and those that have dementia units.
-Examples of specific sensory issues and the research related on how it impacts reduced nutrition which increases risk of mortality, malnutrition, and reduced function.
-Covers the essence of why we are there and need to assist in the collaboration of the individual's plan of care."
+"I liked the examples of specific sensory issues and the research related on how it impacts reduced nutrition which increases risk of mortality, malnutrition, and reduced function.
+This course covers the essence of why we are there and need to assist in the collaboration of the individual's plan of care."
 K.K.
 (Mar.
 2022)

 "I liked the strategies to increase safe oral intake, and the information for treating / feeding patients with dementia."
 P.T.
 (Dec.
 2021)

 "Practical examples of evidence-based sensory adjustments for meal time."
 J.O.
 (Dec.
 2021)